reactrewind/react-rewind/README.md

   <img src ="images/BrowserPreview_tmp.gif" width="500">
 </p>

  **React Rewind is in active development.
-Please follow this repo for contribution guidelines and our development road map.**
+Follow this repo for contribution guidelines.**
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.